• 0Shopping Cart

 Casey Anthony and Jose Angel Baez standing during the murder trial

-Introduction Over the past few weeks, there has been worldwide interest in the trial of Casey Anthony which was held in Orlando, Florida.
+Inside the Casey Anthony Trial: Experts’ Testimony and Unanswered Questions Over the past few weeks, there has been worldwide interest in the trial of Casey Anthony which was held in Orlando, Florida.
 Anthony was indicted on charges of murder following the discovery of the body of her daughter Caylee Marie Anthony in 2008.
-On Tuesday 5th July 2011, the jury returned a not guilty […]
+On Tuesday […]

 Read more →